 - Pre-Painting Stage – when construction is complete including cabinetry, but before painting.

-- Building Handover or Practical Completion - a detailed building inspection will be conducted once the builder is satisfied that the construction process is complete and after a final clean has been undertaken.
+- Handover Inspection - a detailed building handover inspection will be conducted once the builder is satisfied that the construction process is complete and after a final clean has been undertaken.

 - Building Warranty Inspection – conducted within 12 months as a follow-up second Building Handover Inspection to detect defects, which your builder is obliged to rectify within QBCC’s 12 month warranty period. *Note that the 6 year warranty period applies only to structural defects.